SofaComplianceRobotics/docs-support/blog/2025-06-sofa-robotics-realease-v25.06.md

 date: 2025-06-30T10:00
 ---

-We are happy to announce **sofa-robotics v25.06**, distributed with **emio-labs v25.06**.
+We are happy to announce **sofa-robotics v25.06**, distributed with **Emio Labs v25.06**.
 With this release sofa-robotics is now available for MacOS.
 The release also contains many new exciting features and improvements.
 To upgrade, download the new version !